JaromirProchazka/Exam-repository-analysis/README.md

 # Exam System Analysis

 This forks purpose is to analyse the Exam module for given scenarios and quality requirements.
-It is done by the Schedule team.
+It is done by the Schedule team in winter semester 2024/25 on Charles University in course NSWI130 - Software System Architectures.
+All materials created for the analysis are in the **ANALYSIS_quality_requirement_scenarions** folder in the root of this repo.

+The rest of this repository including the rest of this README were made by the Exam team in Milestone 1.

 # Exam System